City of Lights (Pastel)

 Starting from the center of the pastel, I continue to work out to the edges.
 Still lots more to go from here! |

 LOVE IT...The black Canson paper makes the colors vibrant and GLOW like neon and night city lights.
 I am enjoying every step of this painting!
-Not sure where it will end up and that is also exciting for me.
-I just keep building outwards to the edges and will go back over it till I think it's DONE.
+I don't know where it will end up, and that is also exciting for me.
+I keep building outwards to the edges and will go back over it till it's DONE.

 I totally enjoyed the WHOLE stage of creating this pastel and will look forward to it framed properly and UP ON MY WALL!
-This painting I think is going to be staying in my personal collection...keep it bright till next time, Minaz
+This painting is going to be staying in my personal collection...keep it bright till next time, Minaz.

 No comments :